On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

 \begin{pr} The condition \re{per_theta} is a criterion of periodicity of the John mapping $T$ in the case $a>0,\ c=+1$ of real $x$-$y-$symmetric curve \re{E_Bax}.
-Under it all points of our curve are periodic with the same minimal period $n$ in nonreducible fraction $\frac{m}{n}$.
-The number $m$ is a number of full turns of the curve that the mapping $T^n$ do. \end{pr}
+In this case, all points of our curve are periodic with the same minimal period $n$ in a nonreducible fraction $\frac{m}{n}$.
+The number $m$ is a number of full turns of the curve that the mapping $T^n$ performs. \end{pr}

-Consider also {\bf another cases of real $x$-$y-$symmetric curves} \re{E_Bax}.
-We take advantage of a list of cases given in the work \cite{IatrouRob} (note that the last work constains mistakes in above case $c=1,\,a>0$, here we used formulae from \cite{Bax}).
-We write final parameterization formulae where the modulus $k$ is given by $\hat b$ ($k'^2+k^2=1)$) and the shift $\eta\ -$ by $a$ or $b$ (they are coordinated).
+Let us also {\bf another cases of real $x$-$y-$symmetric curves} \re{E_Bax}.
+Let us take an advantage of a list of cases given in the work \cite{IatrouRob} (note that the latter work contains errors for the above case $c=1,\,a>0$, so here we used formulae from \cite{Bax} instead).
+Now let us write down the final parameterization formulas, in which the modulus $k$ is given by $\hat b$ (remind that $k'\,^2+k^2=1$) and the shift $\eta $ is given by $a$ or $b$ (as they are related).
 Here $\hat b=(b^2-a^2-c)/a$.

 \quad where $1/k+k=\hat b,\quad a=-ns^2(\eta,k)/k,\ b=cs(\eta,k)\,ds(\eta,k)/k.$